Ono-Katsuki/Claude-Repository-Creator/README.md

 This feature allows you to fine-tune the AI's output for different aspects of your project, such as requirements gathering, code generation, or documentation creation.

+### Project and Requirements Generation

+The tool generates various files and directories during the project creation process.
+Here's where you can find the generated content:

+1. **Project Files**:
+   - Location: `claude_projects/<project_name>/v<timestamp>/`
+   - Description: This directory contains the actual project files, including the generated code, README, and other project-specific files.

+2. **Requirements Files**:
+   - Text Requirements:
+     - Location: `claude_projects/information_management/requirements/<project_name>/`
+     - Format: `requirements_v<version_number>.txt`
+   - JSON Requirements:
+     - Location: `claude_projects/information_management/cache/<project_name>/`
+     - Format: `requirements_v<version_number>.json`

+3. **Project Summaries**:
+   - Location: `claude_projects/information_management/markdown/<project_name>/`
+   - Format: `<project_name>_summary_v<version_number>.md`
+   - Description: These files contain comprehensive summaries of the project, including requirements, features, and generated code.

+4. **Temporary Projects**:
+   - During the initial stages of project creation, you might see temporary project folders named `temp_project_<timestamp>`.
+These are renamed to the actual project name once the project details are finalized.

+Each time you update or regenerate your project, a new version is created, allowing you to track changes and iterations over time.

 ## Contributing

 We welcome contributions to the Claude Repository Creator!
 Please feel free to submit issues, fork the repository and send pull requests!